What is Elder Law?

 - If you want to know your options for qualifying for public benefits.

-Elder Law Associates PA provides elder law and special needs law services throughout Florida, and particularly in the following cities/municipalities and surrounding communities in South Florida near our offices:
+Elder Law Associates PA provides elder law and special needs law services throughout New York and Florida, and particularly in the following cities/municipalities and surrounding communities in South Florida near our offices:

 - Palm Beach County: Boca Raton, Delray Beach, Boynton Beach, Highland Beach, Lake Worth, West Palm Beach, North Palm Beach, Palm Beach, Royal Palm Beach